shambala001/hass-gkeep-sync/README.md

 [![Add Integration](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=gkeep_sync)

-You'll need to have your email and [app password](https://myaccount.google.com/apppasswords), and the name of the list to update.
-The default name is `Shopping List`.
+You'll need to have your email and [app password](https://myaccount.google.com/apppasswords), or a [master token](#master-token).

+### Master token

+Due to authentication issues with Google credentials alone it may be required to get the master token separately and provide it during the setup process.
+This can be done using [this script][link-master-token-script] or the [glocaltokens][link-glocaltokens] package.

 ## Security